gitlabhq/terraform-provider-gitlab/docs/resources/project_mirror.md

----
-page_title: "GitLab: gitlab_project_mirror"
-description: |-
-  Adds a target to a projects remote mirrors.
----

 # gitlab\_project_mirror

 This resource allows you to add a mirror target for the repository, all changes will be synced to the remote target.